openresty/lua-nginx-module/README.markdown

     Foo: abc

-and old `Foo` headers will be overridden if there's any.
+and old `Foo` headers will be overridden if there is any.

 When the `header_value` argument is `nil`, the request header will be removed.
 So